 How do I check an IT company’s references?

-Ask for two clients of a similar size and sector, then call them.
+Ask for 2 clients of a similar size and sector, then call them.
 Ask how fast issues get resolved, whether bills hold any surprises, and how onboarding went.
 A 4.9 out of 5 public rating is a good signal, but a direct conversation with a peer your size tells you the most.

 How long does it take to switch IT companies?

 A clean switch usually takes 30 to 90 days, depending on your size and the state of your documentation.
-A good provider maps the first 90 days before you sign, runs onboarding in parallel with your current vendor, and only cuts over once monitoring, backups, and security tooling are confirmed working.
+A good provider maps the first 90 days before you sign, runs onboarding in parallel with your current vendor, and cuts over only once monitoring, backups, and security tooling are confirmed working.